Forever Rich, Chapter 4

 Once you realize that your life is a journey to give an account before the Great Venture Capitalist, and once you’ve begun to understand how wealthy you are by comparison to most people in the world and learn contentment, and once you’ve started to obey Jesus’ commandment of self-dispossession (which is actually just a prudent transfer of wealth from earth to heaven), life becomes much different.
 You begin to truly act like one who is a steward of what belongs to God, evaluating your financial decisions in light of the truth.

-In this chapter, I’d like to tell you something about my personal journey to living on less—including my struggles—in hopes that it will help you on your journey.
-Although I still have room to grow, I’ve made progress, and my wife and I are living on considerably less than what we lived on ten years ago, having significantly reduced our expenses to increase our heavenly investments.
-But it has been a journey that we’ve taken step by step.
+In this chapter, I’d like to tell you something about my personal stewardship journey—including my struggles—in hopes that it will help you on your journey.
+Although I still have room to grow, I’ve made progress.
+It has been a pilgrimage we’ve taken step by step.

 The Debt Debate